-You don't pay until the figure(s) is ready to ship.
-The only exceptions are some limited edition items (which you'll have to pay for in full at time of purchase, including shipping) and certain stores that require a % deposit (like Anime-Island).
+For most Japanese shops, you don't pay until the figure(s) is ready to ship.
+The exceptions are some limited edition items (which you'll have to pay for in full at time of purchase, including shipping) and certain stores that require a % deposit.
 Payment is best done through PayPal.

 The current exchange rate can be viewed in PayPal -> Profile -> My Money -> Currencies (disclosure arrow of PayPal balance).
 The PP rate is always a little more expensive than the current rate since they charge a fee for the exchange (I believe 2.5%, the rate you see is already calculated with that fee).
-You can also opt to pay directly from your PP tied bank account or cc when checking out with PP, but from my experience PP gives the best rate (not by much).
+You can also opt to pay directly from your PP tied bank account or cc when checking out with PP..
 You will have to check your bank and cc websites for their rate info, including whatever % fee they use for the exchange.
 Best case scenario would be to use a credit card that doesn't charge foreign transaction fees.

 You will usually receive an invoice the day after an item is released.
 Shipping usually occurs the day after payment is sent, depending on the store.

 My favorite store.
 Among the best prices.
 Easily combine orders by month.
 Amazing pre-owned section.
 Shipping is usually a little more than other stores since they use lots of packing materials.